near/near-jsonrpc-client-rs/README.md

-# near-api-rs (N-AR)
+# near-api-providers (N-AR providers)

-Rust crate for interacting with the NEAR Protocol via RPC API
+Rust crate providing direct interfaces to the NEAR Protocol via RPC API

 > DO NOT USE: this crate is unfinalized and therefore, unfit for use.